DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 ## How to get a job
-One of my objectives with his book is to help you to find a great job, one that you will love to go everyday, one where you are in a steep learning curve and one that aligns what you passionate about with what your employeer is happy to pay for.
+One of my objectives with his book is to help you to find a great job, one that you will love to go everyday, one where you are in a steep learning curve and one that aligns what you passionate about with what your employer is happy to pay for.

 It is very important to realise that if you are in an job (or school) where your learning curve is not off-the-charts, you are short-changing your life and your career.
 Nobody cares as much about your carer as you do, and you are the only one that has full control over your attitude to learning.
 You can chose everyday on how engaged and receptive you are to learn and to help others to help you learn.
 It is not exaggeration to say that you decide your future&#39;s direction and path with every decision that you make everyday.